abdulgig/info_threefold_now/src/decentralized_we/hubs/hubs.md

 ### Taking collaboration to the next level

-Just like with video conferencing the recent pandemic ha schanged the way we collaborate and work together a lot.
-Video conferencing is a much more accepted way to work, follow education and have family reunions and or parties.
-Similar to that the ThreeFold Foundation expects that online collaboration is virtual spaces will take a flight as well as a tool to creates space to create together, to experience and collaborate on items.
+Just like with [video conferencing](digitalwe_room.md) the recent pandemic has changed the way we collaborate and work together a lot.
+Video conferencing is a much more accepted way to meet people,  enjoy education or have family reunions and parties.
+Similar to that the ThreeFold Foundation expects that online collaboration in virtual spaces will take increase in popularity and tools to creates interesting virtual spaces will help to inspire us to enjoy virtual meetup experiences and collaborate and co-create.

 Mozilla Hubs is a virtual collaboration platform that runs in your browser.
 With Hubs you can create your own 3D spaces with a single click.
 Invite others to join using a URL.
 No installation or app store required.
 Hubs is for anyone who wants to connect with others remotely!
 It's a great way to bring communities together in a shared virtual space.

 Host a conference, teach a class, showcase art, or just hang out with friends.
 Hubs makes it easy to connect and share images, videos, 3D models, and more.
 With Hubs' spatialized audio you can have conversations with everyone together or break out into smaller groups — just like you can in person.